microsoft/moaw/workshops/serverless-overview/workshop.md

 </details>

 ### Store data to Cosmos Db

+The Azure Cosmos DB is a fully managed NoSQL and relational database.
+It currently supports NoSQL, MongoDB, Cassandra, Gremlin, Table and PostgreSQL.

 With the audio transformed to text, you will have to store it in a NoSQL database inside Cosmos Db:
 - Database info: `HolDb`